6 min read

 "Is it a dangerous place...?"

-For Lanthe, with the familiar nuance of the word 'church,' the word 'danger' didn't match up, but there were over a hundred gods worshiped in Penmark.
-There could easily be churches with an atmosphere completely different from the church image she knew.
+For Lanthe, the familiar ring of "church" didn't match with the word "dangerous," but there were over a hundred gods worshipped in Penmark.
+There could easily be churches with an atmosphere completely removed from the church image she knew.

 "Still, it might be okay for Lanthe sis."